franzvrolijk/react-router-theme/readme.md

 #### Context and provider

-If you need access to the theme or setter in a different route/component from where you call the useTheme-hook (for instance in a custom theme selector in your sidebar/footer/etc. ) you can use a React context and provider.
+If you need access to the theme or setter in a different route/component (for instance in a custom theme selector in your sidebar/footer/etc.), you can use a React context and provider.

 ```tsx
 // Create a context (do this in a separate file).